saitamasahil/Pixel-Launcher-Extended/README.md

 This module is expected to work on ROMs which are based on fairly unmodified Android source code.
 - Android 13 AOSP-based ROMs
 - Android 13 QPR AOSP-based ROMs

-> WARNING: It may not work on some LOS-based ROMs like RiceDroid.
-If you face any crashes on these ROMs, please look through the [troubleshooting section](#troubleshooting).

 ### Implement In Custom ROMs
 If you wanna implement Pixel Launcher Extended in your custom rom then [visit here](https://github.com/StudioKeys/vendor_PixelLauncherExtended).